 We all want to subscribe to the most affordable internet plans.
 Connect with your friends and family using these fair-usage Jazz Internet packages.
 Our internet…

 We’ve all thought about parallel universes in one way or another.
 The idea of an alternate reality where you didn’t make that mistake or had studied for that test.
 Even regret falls into that category, the idea of “What if”.
 It fascinates us all.
 But is there such a place in science for such wistful speculation?
 If the universe is actually what we can see, this notion can’t be real right?
 Because otherwise, the pair or whatever else there was would actually be everything.vv

 Physicists often say universe when in actuality they mean the observable universe.
 The observable universe is the part of the universe which we can see.
 Because light doesn’t travel fast enough, we can’t see beyond that.
 But most likely, the universe is much more than that.
 If the universe is taken to be that, then yes, there are multiple observable universes for different observers.
-But that’s different from parallel universe.
+But that’s different from a parallel universe.

 It is important to mention that no scientific evidence exists for any of these so anything we mention is just imagination and speculation.
 But we should remember that the idea of a universe beyond our solar system and galaxy was also once speculation.

 Often in science fiction, when “parallel universe” is talked about, it is often meant to be different bubbles of realities.
 If our universe is actually infinite in the truest sense, then there are no other realities or universes out there.
 But we know that matter in the universe should be arranged in a finite way.
 Would that mean that patterns eventually start repeating?
 We aren’t going to get into the shape of the universe but according to Einstein, this should be applicable in a flat universe, given infinite time.